co60ca/BBIL/README.md

 2. Concatenate this list of errors into a vector for all trials/files the test directory
 3. On this vector find the 90th percentile and mean and report those

-Our best results are as follows: < Include paper link >
+Our best results are as follows:

 | Experiment | Model | Mean | 90th Percentile |
 | - | - | - | - |